IBM/knative-quarkus-bench/benchmarks/clock-synchronization/README.md

 ```

 ### Building an über-jar
-If you want to build an _über-jar_, execute the following command:
+To build an _über-jar_, execute the following command:
 ```shell script
 mvn package -Dquarkus.package.type=uber-jar
 ```